 Pro tip for this particular train: Do not order your breakfast for eight, because that's when the ferrying happens.
 You are allowed to step out of the train and enjoy the splendid panorama of the strait of Messina, and you wouldn't want to waste that moment on something as profane as having a breakfast.

 What alerted me were the shimmering reflections of the sun on water that suddenly showed on the ship's wall just outside of my window.
-I grabbed my tea and my camera to grab a bit of sea air.
+I grabbed my tea and my camera to brethe a bit of sea air.
 Yes, the sleeper cars are on the ship:

 Say what you want, but in this moment I am fairly happy that the strait of Messina bridge does not exist yet.
 The Wikipedia reports that that bridge's opening is planned for 2032.
 I doubt that that is a realistic estimate, but still: if you would like to share the experience of being ferried in a rail car (and the generous shunting on each side), book one of the Roma-Siracusa or Roma-Palermo night trains soon.
 I, for one, liked this a lot.
 It is hard to beat the view of entering a harbour when it comes to feeling that one is travelling: